 What Do You Need to Consider When Buying High Arch Insoles?

 When it comes to your feet you shouldn’t compromise on comfort, and you should keep the following in mind when getting your insoles.

 You want your inserts to have adequate cushioning to support the arch of the foot as this will help to reduce the amount of pressure placed on your forefoot and heel.

-Once you’ve got the insert in you want it to fit the shoe properly.
-You don’t want it to slide in the shoe while you’re wearing it as this can lead to chaffing or the arch support being further back or forwards in your shoe which can cause tremendous discomfort.
+Once you’ve got the insert in, you want it to fit the shoe properly.
+You don’t want it to slide in the shoe while you’re wearing it as this can lead to chafing or the arch support being further back or forwards in your shoe, which can cause tremendous discomfort.

 If an insert is too thick or is too wide in the shoe, this will lead to pressure points on the top of your foot, and it can lead to your weight being unevenly distributed.
 This can cause pain and discomfort in your feet, knees, hips and lower back.

-If you suffer from any foot conditions that cause pain or discomfort or if your in a career that has you on your feet all day.
+If you suffer from any foot conditions that cause pain or discomfort or if you’re in a career that has you on your feet all day.

-You’d need an insert that will hold its shape, maintain it’s cushioning and support over time.
-The last thing you want is an insert that’s going to lose its support or its shape after three days of use.
+You’d need an insert to hold its shape, maintain its cushioning and support over time.
+The last thing you want is an insert that will lose its support or shape after three days of use.